How we use your medical records

 · You have the right to be given a copy of your medical record.

-· You have the right to object to your medical records being shared with those who provide you with care.
+· You have the right to object to your medical records being shared with others, even those who provide you with care.

 · You have the right to object to your information being used for medical research and to plan health services.

 · You have the right to have any mistakes corrected and to complain to the Information Commissioner’s Office.
-Please see the practice privacy notice on the website or speak to a member of staff for more information about your rights.
+Please see this practice privacy notice on this website or speak to a member of staff for more information about your rights.

 Powered by GoDaddy